Oscar (1991 film): Plot

-In the prologue, gangster Angelo "Snaps" Provolone promises his dying father that he will give up a life of crime, and instead "go straight".

-A month later, Snaps awakes at his mansion and begins his important morning.
+In 1931, gangster Angelo "Snaps" Provolone promises his dying father that he will give up a life of crime, and instead "go straight", complete with turning his trusted gang into his house assistants.
+A month later, Snaps awakens at his mansion and begins his important morning.
 He has a meeting with several prominent bankers, as he hopes to donate a large sum of cash and join the bank's board of trustees, thereby having an honest job and keeping his word to his father.
-Anthony Rossano, Snaps's young, good-natured accountant, arrives at the mansion, asks for a 250% raise, and tells his boss that he is in love with "Snaps' daughter".
-Snaps is furious, does not want his daughter marrying Anthony, and goes to talk to his daughter, Lisa.
+Anthony Rossano, Snaps' young, good-natured accountant, arrives at the mansion, asking for a 250% raise.
+He tells his boss that he is in love with "Snaps' daughter" and plans to propose to her with a gift of $50,000, invested in emeralds, that he had taken from cooking the books.
+Snaps is furious and does not want his daughter to marry Anthony.

-The only child of Snaps and Sofia, Lisa is a spoiled daughter whose dreams of seeing the world's great sights run into a roadblock because of her overly protective father.
+Lisa, the only child of Snaps and his wife Sofia, is a spoiled young damsel whose dreams of seeing the world run into a roadblock because of her overprotective father.
 Wishing to move out of the house, she lies to her parents at the suggestion of the maid, Nora, and claims to be pregnant.
-Snaps, believing the father to be Anthony (as he wants to marry "Snaps' daughter"), is shocked when Lisa says the father is Oscar, the former chauffeur who is now serving overseas in the military.
+Snaps, believing the father to be Anthony, is shocked when Lisa says the father is Oscar, the former chauffeur, who is now serving overseas in the military.

-Things get even more complicated when Anthony learns that Theresa, the woman he fell in love with, is not actually Snaps' daughter as she had claimed to be.
-Before Anthony can catch on, Snaps tricks him into agreeing to marry his actual daughter, Lisa, who is supposedly pregnant but without a husband.
-Both Lisa and Anthony are unhappy at the hasty arrangement, and the pair luck out when Lisa falls in love with someone else: Dr. Thornton Poole, Snaps's dialectician, whose frequent world travels appeal to her adventurous nature.

-Meanwhile, local police lieutenant Toomey is keeping an eye on the mansion, believing that Snaps is meeting with Chicago mobsters soon.
-Also watching Snaps is mob rival Vendetti, who also believes that Snaps is meeting Chicago mobsters.
-Vendetti plans a hit on Snaps in the early afternoon while Toomey plans a raid at the same time to catch Snaps red-handed.